 In 2018, a new high-pressure pump was installed and a new pump house was built.
 The new pump has sped up our snowmaking operations and boosted output at higher elevations.
 Mad River can now operate all seven fan guns at once.
 The pump will also enable eventual restoration of snowmaking to the 2300' elevation, which has been out of service for many years due to inadequate pressure.
 New piping and hydrants were installed in the Base Area and Birdcage area, improving operational efficiency.
 New larger diameter hoses, purchased in 2017, allow our fan guns to operate more effectively.

-A majority of the piping in the system is nearly 40 years old and needs replacement to ensure the continued reliable operation of our system.
 Piping and electrical outlets will be returned to the 2,300’ elevation level above the Birdcage, restoring this lost snowmaking capability, and providing better access to the natural snow terrain on the upper mountain.
 Coverage will be extended a bit higher on the Bunny to reach areas that are currently susceptible to washout.
+Hydrants will be added at the top and bottom of Eaton’s run, providing coverage on this trail if needed, and hydrants and electrical connections will be added on Rockefeller’s and at the top of the Practice Slope to enhance operational efficiency.